DKchemistry/DeepDocking-PyTorch/README.md

 # Background

-This is my WIP of a refactor of the original Deep Docking codebase to PyTorch >2.2 based on PhD studies at the Frimurer Group at UCPH and our collaboration with the Gentile Group.
+This is my WIP of a refactor of the original Deep Docking codebase to PyTorch >2.2 based on PhD studies at the [Frimurer Groupand our Computational Chemistry Unit](https://cbmr.ku.dk/research-facilities/ccu/) at the University Of Copenhagen and our collaboration with the [Gentile Group](https://gentilelab.uottawa.ca/) at the University of Ottawa.
 The original [Deep Docking](https://github.com/jamesgleave/DD_protocol) GitHub should be used as this code is under active development.
 If you use Deep Docking in your research, please cite:

 Gentile, F. et al. *Deep Docking: A Deep Learning Platform for Augmentation of Structure Based Drug Discovery.* ACS Cent.
 Sci.
 6, 939–949 (2020)
 Gentile, F. et al. *Artificial intelligence–enabled virtual screening of ultra-large chemical libraries with deep docking.* Nat.
 Protoc.
 17, 672–697 (2022)

 The documentation for the PyTorch refactor will be updated as soon as possible.
-Ideally, the platform will retain original behavior wherever possible, with some exceptions.
-The most dramatic changes are in model training and inference (e.g. phase 4, phase 5):
+Ideally, the platform retains original behavior wherever possible, with some exceptions.
+The most dramatic changes are in model training and inference (e.g. phase 4, phase 5) and workload management:

 * migrations from TensorFlow 1.14/1.15  that used Keras for early stopping or timed stopping, which are now handled in PyTorch.

-* no absolute reliance on SLURM as I do not have easy access to test this, with GPU management by pyNVML.
-These are custom in nature as they are meant to ease running the software in the context of my group (e.g., they block access to GPUs running Desmond Jobs or ICM jobs, restrict from running on certain GPUs meant to just handle terminal displays)
+* no absolute reliance on SLURM as I do not have easy access to test these implementations, so GPU task management is handled by pyNVML.
+These are custom in nature as they are meant to ease running the software in the context of my group (e.g., they block access to GPUs running Desmond Jobs or ICM jobs, restrict from running on certain GPUs meant to just handle terminal displays; these may be extended as we test on a variety of machines)

 These are primarily tested on NVIDIA A100 80gb GPUs with MIG instances and CUDA Version: 12.8.